biobakery/metawibele/README.md

 	```

 	* File name: $OUTPUT_DIR/characterization/$BASENAME\_proteinfamilies\_annotation.attribute.tsv
-	* This is the supplementory results for characterization.
+	* This is the supplementary results for characterization.
 	* Each of item is the supplemental information about the corresponding results. `AID` is the key to connect `$BASENAME_proteinfamilies_annotation.tsv` with `$BASENAME_proteinfamilies_annotation.attribute.tsv`.

 	**3. Taxonomic file**